“We have been a paying customer for GoDaddy since August 2018.

 Because as you move up a tier, some features get “added.”
 Which sometimes means “added for free the first year, but you’ll have to pay after.”

 Now, for shared hosting, the important parts are the domain name and the email.
-Both of these will be free for the first year, but auto-renew at cost afterwards, unless you go to your settings and reconfigure it before time goes up.
+Both of these will be free for the first year, but auto-renew at cost afterward, unless you go to your settings and reconfigure it before time goes up.